 - Status (waiting, preparing, ready, served)

-When a dish is finished, the cook taps the ticket, status flips to "ready", and servers get a push notification in their app.
+When a dish is finished, the cook taps the ticket, status flips to "ready", and servers get a notification.
 Once the whole order is ready, it disappears from the screen.

-How many times a week?
 The ticket falls, gets wet, tears.
-Order is done from memory or guesswork.
 With a KDS, the order stays on screen until manually cleared.

-Classic incident.
 No more tickets, no more service, panic.
 With a KDS, no printing: everything is on screen.
-If the screen fails (rare), a backup tablet takes over in 30 seconds.
+If the screen fails (rare), a backup tablet takes over quickly.

 Choosing your KDS: criteria that matter